 The magnificent landscape of Kirstenbosch is also a perfect setting for art.
 The Garden presents a variety of art exhibitions, both outdoor exhibitions of long and short-term duration, as well as indoor art shows and exhibitions in the various venues at Kirstenbosch.
 Please go to Events to find out about current and upcoming indoor art exhibitions at Kirstenbosch.

-Seeing the Invisible – Augmented Reality Exhibition to Premiere at Kirstenbosch September 2021
+Seeing the Invisible – Augmented Reality Exhibition

 Extinction!
 Dinosaurs, and Cycads?